okta/okta.github.io/_source/quickstart/widget/default-example.md

       }
     );
   } else {
     oktaSignIn.session.get(function (res) {
       // Session exists, show logged in state. if (res.status === 'ACTIVE') {
-        console.log('Hello, ' + res.login);
+        console.log('Welcome back, ' + res.login);
-        return;
+        callMessagesApi();
+        return
       }

-      oktaSignIn.renderEl(
+      // No session, show the login form oktaSignIn.renderEl(
         { el: '#okta-login-container' },
         function success(res) {
-          // Nothing to do here, the widget will automatically redirect
+          // Nothing to do in this case, the widget will automatically redirect
-          // the user to Okta for session creation
+          // the user to Okta for authentication, then back to this page if successful },
-        },
         function error(err) {
           // handle errors as needed